realityengines/post_hoc_debiasing/README.md

 The `posthoc.py` includes benchmark code for the 3 post-processing debiasing techniques provided by the [aif360](https://aif360.readthedocs.io/en/latest/modules/algorithms.html#module-aif360.algorithms.postprocessing) framework: reject option classification, equalized odds postprocessing, and calibrated equalized odds postprocessing.
 It also includes code for the random perturbation, and adversarial fine-tuning algorithms.
 To get results for the layer-wise optimization technique, follow the instructions in the deco directory.

 ### Step 3 - Analyze Results
-To an analyze the results of the experiments and get the plots shown below you can run through the `analyze_results.ipynb` jupyter notebook.
+To analyze the results of the experiments and get the plots shown below you can run through the `analyze_results.ipynb` jupyter notebook.

 <p align="center">